ceph/ceph/doc/dev/cephadm/compliance-check.rst

 subcommand (default would be every 12 hours)

-mgr/cephadm current executes an event driven (time based) serve loop to act on deploy/remove and reconcile activity.
+mgr/cephadm currently executes an event driven (time based) serve loop to act on deploy/remove and reconcile activity.
 In order to execute the compliance checks, the compliance check code would be called from this main serve loop - when the :code:`set-check-interval` is met.